GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns | Headlines

 Oil prices reached seven-year highs after the inflation data and as geopolitical tensions continue to raise concerns that the Ukraine crisis could disrupt energy markets.
 U.S. President Joe Biden and his EU counterpart Ursula von der Leyen pledged to cooperate on guaranteeing the energy security of Europe and Ukraine amid the standoff triggered by Russia amassing troops at Ukraine's border.

-U.S. crude was up 0.12% at $86.71 per barrel and Brent was at $89.92, up 0.65% on the day.
-Investors cautiously start to buy U.S. crude when prices fall given supply disruption concerns due to rising geopolitical tensions, said Tatsufumi Okoshi, senior economist at Nomura Securities.
+U.S. crude was up 0.84% at $87.34 per barrel and Brent was at 1.56%, at $90.73.
+Investors cautiously start to buy U.S. crude when prices fall on supply disruption concerns due to rising geopolitical tensions, said Tatsufumi Okoshi, senior economist at Nomura Securities.

 "The market expects supply will stay tight as OPEC+ is seen to keep the existing policy of gradual increase in production," he said.
 The market is focusing on a Feb.
 2 meeting of the Organization of the Petroleum Exporting Countries (OPEC) and allies led by Russia, a group known as OPEC+.
 It is likely to stick with a planned rise in its oil output target for March, several sources in the group told Reuters.

-(Additional reporting by Marc Jones and Rowena Edwards in London Editing by Jonathan Oatis, Kirsten Donovan)
+(Additional reporting by Marc Jones and Rowena Edwards in London Editing by Jonathan Oatis, Kirsten Donovan and Rosalba O'Brien)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)